- On This Page

 To ensure none of these factors interfere with your workers’ compensation claim, discuss your case with an attorney familiar with workers’ compensation law.

-Talk to a Staunton Workers’ Compensation Lawyer Now
+Talk to a Workers’ Compensation Lawyer in Staunton Now

 When workers are injured on the job in Staunton, they are entitled to workers’ compensation benefits.
-But these benefits may be difficult to obtain.
+But these benefits may be difficult to obtain, and you may need the help of an expert workers’ compensation attorney.

 If you have been injured at work, call a Virginia workers’ compensation lawyer at Marks & Harrison today.
 We will advise you on your claim and give you the best chance of receiving the benefits you need.
-Call us today or contact us online to schedule a free consultation with one of our attorneys.
+Call us today or contact us on our firm website to schedule a free consultation with one of our attorneys.